 While the goals of Part 1616 remains appropriate, there are specific aspects of Part 1616 which deserve a fresh review.
 For example, while the regulation requires compliance with all applicable equal employment laws, the regulations also require recipients to engage in "affirmative action" and permit recipients to consider the "cultural similarity" of applicants to the client community.
-In the 25 years since the original promulgation of these rules, developments in equal employment law and policy may have put these aspects of the regulations somewhat at odds with each other and terms which may have had one meaning when the regulation to see if there are modifications which will permit LSC and recipients to continue to pursue cooperative relationships with the local Bar and community, to promote equal employment opportunity, to value diversity in the workplace and to provide appropriate, high quality service to clients, while, at the same time, better reflect the current state of the law.
+In the 25 years since the original promulgation of these rules, developments in equal employment law and policy may have put these aspects of the regulations somewhat at odds with each other and terms which may have had one meaning when the regulation was promulgated may have another now.
+Thus, it is appropriate to review the regulation to see if there are modifications which will permit LSC and recipients to continue to pursue cooperative relationships with the local Bar and community, to promote equal employment opportunity, to value diversity in the workplace and to provide appropriate, high quality service to clients, while, at the same time, better reflect the current state of the law.